 Do I need to register to vote and show a photo ID?

 Yes.
-You will need to register to vote and show a certain type of photo ID.
+You will need to register to vote and show a certain type of photo ID www.gov.uk/register-to-vote

 How do I register to vote?

 Go to this website to fill in an online form